citp/privacy-policy-historical/p/pu/pur/purolator.com.md

-> *The following text is extracted and transformed from the purolator.com privacy policy that was archived on 2011-10-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111015225119id_/http%3A//www.purolator.com/about_online_ship/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the purolator.com privacy policy that was archived on 2012-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120623072453id_/http%3A//www.purolator.com/about_online_ship/privacy_policy.html) for the most accurate reproduction.*

-# Purolator Courier Ltd.
+# Purolator Inc.

 Privacy Statement

 At Purolator, we are committed to protecting our customers’ privacy.
 The purpose of this Privacy Statement is to inform our customers of Purolator's practices relating to the collection, use and disclosure of personal information that we may receive in association with our customers’ use of our shipping and related products and services, our customers’ access to or use of our websites, or other interactions our customers may have with us.

 **Meaning of “Customer” and “Personal Information”**

 For the purposes of this Privacy Statement,

-“customer” refers to anyone who uses Purolator’s products and services, whether as the shipper, receiver, arranger of the shipment or otherwise, and anyone who uses Purolator’s websites, and
+“customer” refers to anyone who uses Purolator’s products and services, whether as the shipper, receiver, arranger of the shipment or otherwise, anyone who uses Purolator’s websites, and anyone who has opted to receive email communications about Purolator’s products and services, special offers, promotions and service tips, and

 "personal information" means information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.

-**What Personal Information We Collect and How We Use It
+**What Personal Information We Collect and How We Use It**
-**We collect personal information about every shipment tendered to Purolator so that we can provide our customers with the transportation and information services necessary to make shipping convenient, and bill our customers accurately for the products and services we provide to them.
+We collect personal information about every shipment tendered to Purolator so that we can provide our customers with the transportation and information services necessary to make shipping convenient, and bill our customers accurately for the products and services we provide to them.
 Examples of the personal information we collect in relation to shipments include:

   * contact information (such as name, address, e-mail address and personal telephone number);
   * proof of identity (such as signature and government-issued photo identification); and